Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 1981, after returning from the battlefield, he married Nguyen Thi Thao, a woman from his hometown who had been with him through difficult times.
 There were no wedding gifts of gold rings or lavish parties; their only possessions at the time were an old backpack, a makeshift wooden house, and unwavering faith in each other.

 “Back then, whenever the weather changed, my lungs ached, and I shivered like I had malaria.
 I could only lie in bed.
-But then, thinking of my wife and young children, I wouldn’t allow myself to give up,” Mr. Lam recounted, his eyes betraying his emotion as he recalled those days of hunger and poverty.
+But then, thinking of my wife and young children, I didn’t allow myself to give up,” Mr. Lam recounted, his eyes betraying his emotion as he recalled those days of hunger and poverty.

 A great opportunity arose for Mr. Lam when the policy of allocating land and forests was implemented.
 In 1988, he boldly accepted 11.9 hectares of forest land to reclaim and cultivate.
 Lacking capital, he approached banks for preferential loans under the policy for war invalids.
 At one point, to invest in expanding production, he had to borrow three land ownership certificates from relatives and friends to mortgage and secure bank loans.
 Some people shook their heads in dismay: "With his illness, how can he possibly manage such heavy debt!"